Let it be any business

 - Identify core cause leading to Chaos

-- Get control over Chaos by addressing the core cause
+- Get control over Chaos by addressing the core causes

 - Capitalize once Control is in place.

-Most of the concepts in this series will be drawn from body of knowledge (BoK) developed by Dr. Eliyahu Goldratt.
-This BoK is popularly known as Theory of Constraints (TOC).
+Most of the concepts in this series will be drawn from the body of knowledge (BoK) developed by Dr. Eliyahu Goldratt.
+This BoK is popularly known as the Theory of Constraints (TOC).

 Let us start with the basics.